IntergatedCircuits/IPoverUSB/README.md

 It's meant to be a starting point for IP over USB applications (using CDC-NCM protocol) and a low-cost IP stack development platform.

+There are two possible supported software configurations:
+1. A bare-metal implementation using the lwIP native API.
+2. An RTOS implementation using FreeRTOS and the lwIP netconn API.

 ## How to use

 1. Build and flash the image on an STM32F4Discovery (easily portable to other STM32 targets)